Feli0922/OpenDoorsEnglish/README.md

 npm run serve
 ```

+^Do this to run the project on your computer

 ### Compiles and minifies for production

 ```
 npm run build
 ```

+^This is for when we deploy

 ### Lints and fixes files